yct37785/One-For-All/README.md

 From this point on, you can use either script as needed.

-## 8. Tracking your app project
+## 8. App Ownership
-Each app created under `apps/` is intended to be its own project, even though it lives inside the monorepo.
+Each app under `apps/` is intended to be treated as an independent product, even though it lives inside the monorepo.

-For end users, this means tracking your app in it's own Git repository.
+For end users, this usually means:
+- Tracking the app in its own Git repository
+- Using this monorepo as the shared development foundation

 # Firebase
 [Refer to the Firebase section here](https://github.com/yct37785/One-For-All/blob/main/readmes/Firebase.md).